redhat-developer/intellij-kubernetes/src/test/resources/testing-editor.md

 **Push notification "create new"**
 1. "Edit..." resource
-1. change metadata > name / metadata > namespace / kind
+1. change metadata > name / namespace / kind
    -> push notification ("create new" not "update existing")
 1. hit "Push"

--> new resource appears in tree (if resource in current namespace was modified) -> editor title changes
+-> new resource appears in tree (if resource in current namespace was modified) -> editor title changed to new name OR namespace

 **Can push resource even if current namespace is different**
 1. "Edit..." namespaced resource